Updated August 2025 | All statutory references in this article reflect the Delaware Code, Title 25, Chapter 27 (2024 codification)

 In Delaware, property owners of residential projects may withhold final payment from a general contractor until the latter serves a document known as a certification of payment.
+While this requirement applies directly to general contractors, it is also important for subcontractors and material suppliers to understand because it helps ensure they are paid before a GC can lawfully collect final payment.

-When is a Contractor Certification of Payment served in Delaware?
+When Is a Contractor Certification of Payment Served in Delaware?

 A contractor certification is typically required by residential property owners prior to releasing the final payment.
 If you do not serve a contractor certification of payment, the property owner may withhold your last payment for the project.

-How do you file a Delaware Contractor Certification of Payment?
+How Do You File a Delaware Contractor Certification of Payment?

 This certification should illustrate the following details: